tgc/ssm-nifi_registry/README.md

 The tarball will be unpacked to `/opt/nifi-registry` by default.

+NiFi Registry defaults to store logs and state and configuration within the installation directory.
+This module changes this behaviour.

+The module will create `/var/opt/nifi-registry`, for persistent storage outside the software install root.
+This will also configure the following nifi registry properties to create directories under this path.

+- nifi.registry.extensions.working.directory
+- nifi.registry.web.jetty.working.directory
+- nifi.registry.db.url

+The module will create `/var/log/nifi-registry`, and configures NiFi Registry to write log files to this directory.
+NiFi Registry handles log rotation by itself.

 ### Setup Requirements

 NiFi Registry requires Java Runtime Environment.
-NiFi Registry 0.5.0 runs on Java 8, newer than 1.8.0_45.
+NiFi Registry 1.23.2 runs on Java 8 or Java 11.

 When installing on local infrastructure, consider download the distribution tarballs, validate them with the Apache distribution